FREE: 5 SECRETS TO FAST HEALTHY DINNERSGET IT NOW

 Alternatively, you can shred chicken breast with a hand mixer.
 You may need to drain some of the liquid temporarily, to prevent splattering.
 If your hand mixer has a slow start feature, like this one, that is helpful to have.
 I’ve heard that a stand mixer also works well for shredding chicken breast, but don’t have one to try it.

 Instant Pot Chicken Breast For Convenience

-The convenience of having shredded chicken on hand has had me making it at least once a month for a couple years now, previously in my slow cooker.
+The convenience of having shredded chicken on hand has had me making it at least once a month for a couple years now, previously in my slow cooker (here’s how to make Crock Pot shredded chicken if you need it).
 I still use my Crock Pot all the time, but since I discovered this method, the only way I make pulled chicken is using this Instant Pot shredded chicken recipe.

 I picked up my Instant Pot pressure cooker on a whim over the holidays last year.
 It sounded like such a great idea!
 I have a confession to make, though.
 For most of that year, it sat stored away without seeing the light of day.
 Learning to use a new appliance kept getting moved down on the priority list, considering I had plenty of other kitchen appliances I already knew how to use.
 This turned out to be a mistake.

 Once I started using my Instant Pot more often, I fell in love with it.
 I wish I hadn’t waited so long!
 It saves so much time.
 Dishes that take hours in the oven or slow cooker can be done in minutes using a pressure cooker.

 This pressure cooker shredded chicken recipe has been no exception.
 I love that it takes me ten minutes to make all the shredded chicken I need for a whole month.
 I keep a couple cups at a time in the fridge, and freeze the rest in small batches using a vacuum sealer.